badeend/ValueCollections/docs/index.md

 ## Boring interface

-Despite being a 100% drop-in replacement for `System.Collections.Generic` is _not_ a goal for this project, the interface should still feel _very_ familiar:
+Being a 100% drop-in replacement for `System.Collections.Generic` is _not_ a goal for this project.
+Nonetheless, the interface should still feel _very_ familiar:

 ```cs
 ValueList<int> a = ...;